randy408/libspng/docs/migrate-libpng.md

 ## Adding transparency

-This can be achieved by specifiying an output format with an alpha channel such as `SPNG_FMT_RGBA8` and the `SPNG_DECODE_TRNS` decode flag.
+This can be achieved by specifying an output format with an alpha channel such as `SPNG_FMT_RGBA8` and the `SPNG_DECODE_TRNS` decode flag.

 ```c
 ret = spng_decode_image(ctx, out, len, SPNG_FMT_RGBA8, SPNG_DECODE_TRNS);